 Students who have completed a BA/BS degree may complete a licensure only program within the day or AU* undergraduate program.
 Contact the Education Department or the Office of Admissions for information.

 Students in all degree and/or licensure programs must apply for acceptance into the Education Department prior to beginning most 300-400 level courses.
 (EDC 310 may be taken prior to admission).
-All students are required to take the Minnesota Teacher License Exam (MTLE) in basic skills—reading, writing, and mathematics—prior to admission to the department and must pass the MTLE basics skills tests before student teaching.
+All students are required to meet the statutory requirements for a skills exam in reading, writing and math.
+The Minnesota Basic Skills requirement may be met by providing passing scores on one of the three test batteries (MTLE, SAT, or ACT Plus Writing).
 Additional criteria for acceptance into the Education Department are available through the department website.
 Students complete a semester of full-time student teaching at the conclusion of their degree and/or licensure.
-State law requires passing appropriate exams (MTLE, pedagogy, and content exams) prior to recommendation for licensure.
+Students must complete the EdTPA during their student teaching semester.
+State law requires passing appropriate exams (basic skills, pedagogy, and content exams) prior to recommendation for licensure.
 Students who entered Augsburg College under earlier catalogs must comply with the requirements of the new licensure programs.

 The Education Department offers non-licensure majors in Elementary Education and Education Studies.
 Contact the department for details.
 The department also offers a Special Education minor which is described at the end of this section.

 Students are assigned an Education Department program advisor upon request or at the outset of EDC coursework.
 All students are expected to become knowledgeable about programs and follow through with department policies.
 Handbooks outlining programs and policies are available through the Education Department and website.

 Student Teaching Abroad